Akascape/Ascify-Art/README.md

 This is a python based colored ASCII art generator for free!
 ## How to Install?
 For basic windows users, you can just download the windows executable version from [`here`](https://github.com/Akascape/Ascify-Art/releases/download/v0.2/Ascify-Art_win64.zip)
-<br>You can download and use the [`python version`](https://github.com/Akascape/Ascify-Art/archive/refs/heads/Ascify-Art_v0.2.zip) if you want, modules will be automatically downloaded (PIL and matplotlib).
+<br>You can also download and use the [`python version`](https://github.com/Akascape/Ascify-Art/archive/refs/heads/Ascify-Art_v0.2.zip) if you want, modules will be automatically downloaded (PIL and matplotlib).
 <br>(Converted using Auto-Py-To-Exe Converter).
 ## How to use?
 • Click the OPEN button and choose your image file